Categories

 Recently, I’ve been following the work of the Lincoln-Lancaster County Board of Health to learn more about the Board’s duties and how it operates.

 As background, I began my search for understanding about how public health in Nebraska operates by checking out drinking water fluoridation in Lincoln (a recent post is here).
 After little progress in reconciling the differences I found, I asked for help from Governor Pillen and DHHS Director Corsi.
 This petition may have, in part, prompted NE DHHS to revise its 1983 treatment level regulation to align with the 2015 recommendations of the USPHS and the CDC.
-In January 2025, the City of Lincoln responded to this revision by effectively lowering the treatment level by about 1 point.
+In January 2025, the City of Lincoln responded to this revision by effectively lowering the treatment level by about one point.
+This change is now reported on page 9 of the 2025 Annual Water Quality Report.

-In an effort to lower the treatment level by another point, to further reduce risk and cost, I provided open comment at the Board’s February meeting by highlighting upper daily intake risks and requesting their recommendation (my comment with attachmented treatment reports, dosing information and daily exposure).
+In an effort to lower the treatment level by another point, to further reduce risk and cost, and to highlight and track risks, I provided open comment at the Board of Health’s February meeting by highlighting upper daily intake risks and requesting their recommendation (my comment with attached treatment reports, dosing information and daily exposure).
 The Board’s February minutes summarize my comments.

 During the February meeting, Board members discussed their strong opposition to the legislative bill, LB203, requiring approval from the elected city and county officials serving on the Board before a health director can issue a community-wide directed health measure.
 In its comments, submitted to the HHS committee hearing for LB203, the Board made the following points: